profweiliu/design-resilient-communities/assignments.md

 ### Task

-Write a concise position paper that critically reflects on your evolving understanding of resilient communities (or resilient design), grounded in your own disciplinary perspective and design experience.
+Write a position paper that critically reflects on your evolving understanding of resilient communities (or resilient design), grounded in your own disciplinary perspective and design experience.

 Your paper should address the following:
 1. Your position (core argument)